Public address

 IT security

-Axis network audio uses encrypted connections to protect the network from attacks.
+Furthermore, Axis network audio uses encrypted connections to protect the network from attacks, and are FIPS 140 compliant.
 Axis speakers support IEEE 802.1X, which protects a network against connections from unauthorized devices.
-IEEE 802.1X is important in network audio applications since network speakers are often located in public spaces where an openly accessible network socket can pose a security risk.
+IEEE 802.1X is important in public address since the speakers are often located in public spaces where an openly accessible network socket can pose a security risk.

 Axis audio devices can communicate over HTTPS (hypertext transfer protocol secure), which means that the HTTP connection and the data itself are encrypted.

-For account access, you should use a principle of least privileged accounts.
+For account access, you should use the principle of least privileged accounts.
 This means that user access privileges are limited to the resources needed to perform their specific tasks.

-The flexibility of public address from Axis allows many use cases.
-This final chapter provides examples of typical deployments.
+The flexibility of public address from Axis allows a multitude of use cases.
+This section provides examples of typical deployments.

 Education

-In a school, the PA system can be used for a wide range of purposes, from informing students about new regulations, to making sure they remain safe during a lockdown or evacuation situation.
+In a school, the PA system can be used for a wide range of purposes.
+This includes informational messages and bell schedules, but also integration with third-party mass notification systems to make sure that students remain safe in critical situations.
 A school environment can be complex with its many requirements:

 Keep in mind:

 Be clear about your main use case.
-Is it to protect, inform and guide, or utilize audio in multiple ways?
+Is it to protect, inform and guide, or use audio in multiple ways?
 Designing the system depends on your needs and requirements.

 Take ambient sound levels (noise) into account when planning device installation.
-Ensure good coverage in large and small rooms, halls, and corridors.
+Ensure even and consistent coverage in large and small rooms, halls, and corridors.

 Solution:

-Axis audio manager, together with Axis network speakers, Axis network audio bridge, and 2N SIP Mic can form a smart audio system to cover all the requirements in this school use case.
+Axis audio management system together with Axis network speakers, Axis network audio bridge, and Axis network paging console forms an intelligent audio system to cover all the requirements in a school use case.

 AXIS Audio Manager Pro enables:

-Zone management.
+• Zone management.
 You can group your speakers into different zones.
 Whether you need several zones in a single building, or in multiple buildings on the same campus, everything is set up in the software.
-It is especially useful that one speaker can belong to several zones, giving you the possibility to create several layers of zones.
+It is especially useful that speakers can belong to several zones, giving you the possibility to create several layers of zones.

-Prioritize between audio content.
-You can make sure that an important live announcement from the principal or an emergency-triggered announcement overwrites all the scheduled outputs simply by giving it a higher priority.
+• Prioritize between audio content.
+You can make sure that an important live announcement from the principal or an emergency-triggered announcement overwrites all the scheduled outputs by giving it a higher priority.

 All of this is done from a single user interface at one location.